 - Provision for a contingent employee cost that is not paid out to the employee in the charge year.

 Benefits provided that are incapable of being turned into money or money’s worth (e.g. the use of cars and accommodation provided by the employer) are taxable on the employer under corporate tax.
+With respect to accommodation, where the employee pays a below-market rate (peppercorn rent) to the employer and the employer does not pay the employee a housing allowance, the cost to be disallowed in the employer's tax computation is 30% of the total taxable emoluments paid to the employee.

 Special rules apply for determining the gains or profits of an insurance business.